bitnami/containers/bitnami/cassandra/README.md

  - `CASSANDRA_ENABLE_SCRIPTED_USER_DEFINED_FUNCTIONS`: User defined scripted functions.
 Default: **false**
  - `CASSANDRA_BROADCAST_ADDRESS`: The public IP address this node uses to broadcast to other nodes outside the network or across regions in multiple-region EC2 deployments.
 This option is commented out by default (if not provided, Apache Cassandra will use "listen_address").
 No defaults.
  - `CASSANDRA_COMMITLOG_DIR`: Directory where the commit logs will be stored.
 Default: **/bitnami/cassandra/data/commitlog**
+ - `CASSANDRA_AUTOMATIC_SSTABLE_UPGRADE`: Automatically upgrade sstables after upgrade - if there is no ordinary compaction to do, the oldest non-upgraded sstable will get upgraded to the latest version.
+Default: **false**.

 Additionally, any environment variable beginning with the following prefix will be mapped to its corresponding Apache Cassandra key in the proper file: